NOAA-OWP/t-route/contributing.md

 git push
 ```

 The above fetch-and-rebase process is recommended prior to creating a new development branch.
-This will ensure that your new additions are relevent to the latest version of the codebase.
+This will ensure that your new additions are relevant to the latest version of the codebase.

 ### 6. Create a new development branch